 Graduate membership is a transitional grade for those who are working towards Associate (ACIBSE) or Member (MCIBSE).

-To become a Graduate you will normally be working in building services engineering undertaking training and development and working towards achieving the Competence Criteria outlined in our factsheets A21 or M21.
+To become a Graduate, you will normally be working in building services engineering undertaking training and development.

-To apply you should have completed one of the following:
+To apply, you should be a recent graduate (within the last 5 years) and should have completed one of the following:

 Graduate members enjoy valuable benefits including a huge range of knowledge resources: access not just to products and publications, but to contacts and networks of established professionals via the Institution's Regions, its Societies and Special Interest Groups.
 On approval of your application CIBSE will confirm to you if your qualification(s) are accredited for IEng/CEng, your routes to upgrade and how you can obtain MCIBSE CEng.